andyhughes73/phpvms-simbrief-options-form/README.md

 For a vanilla phpvms install, your style file should be located in /lib/css/phpvms.css.
 If you want to use your own styling, then you need to change the following html tag references in the "schedules_briefing.php" file you downloaded.

-Change "classic-title5" to one of your own <h3> styles h3 class="classic-title5"
+Change "classic-title5" to one of your own header styles

 The "call-action" is a Boostrap3 box.
 The styling of the box is controlled by "call-action-style1. div class="call-action call-action-boxed call-action-style1 no-descripton clearfix"